-The Balanced Fund invests in similar amounts of income assets (cash and cash equivalents and fixed interest) and growth assets (equities and listed property).
+The Balanced Fund invests in similar amounts of income assets (cash and cash equivalents and fixed interest) and growth assets (equities, listed property and listed infrastructure).
 The fund may also invest in alternative assets.

-The Balanced Fund aims to achieve a positive yearly return (after the fund charge and before tax) that over the long-term is 3.3% over inflation (allowing for a negative return 4.2 years in every 20).
+The Balanced Fund aims to achieve a positive yearly return (after the fund charge and before tax) that over the long-term is 3.2% over inflation (allowing for a negative return 4.1 years in every 20).

 Asset class Sub-class Target (%) Range (%)

-New Zealand 10 0-30
+Cash and each aguivalents New Zealand 10 0-30

 Cash and cash equivalents International 10

 Fixed interest New Zealand 12 0-27

-Fixed Interest International 28 13-43
+rixea interest International 28 13-43

-Sub-total (cash and cash equival ents & fixed interest) 50 35-65
+Sub-total (cash and cash equivalents & fixed interest) 50 35-65

-Listed property Australasian 4 0-18
+Listed property Australasian 2.8 0-16

-Listed property International 4 0-18
+Listed property International 3.2

-Fruition Australasian 11.5 0-26.5
+Fauitica Australasian 11.5 0-26.5

 Equities International 30.5 15.5-45.5

+Othor Listed infrastructure 2 0-8

 Other Alternatives 0 0-12

-Sub-total (listed property, equition es & other) 50 35-65
+Sub-total (listed property, equities & other) 50 35-65